Sebastien Monnet: ‘The future of recruitment is marketing’

 Also, companies should personalise their candidate journey.
 It’s really important to really understand who the candidates are in order to target them on the best channels at the right time.
 Placing jobs on a generic job board is not enough anymore to attract the right professionals.

 Last but not least, I believe that recruitment should be the whole company’s priority.
 Organisations need to look at their internal communication process and recruitment processes.
 Marketing should be involved in recruitment strategy by helping HR to build the right content.
-Management should also be involved early on in the process by defining the employee brand, the company vision, and employee’s values.
+Management should also be involved early on in the process by defining the employee brand, the company vision, and the employee’s values.
 And employees are playing a big part in the recruitment strategy because they are the face of the company, they are the ones posting on social media and writing reviews on websites.

 Talking more about you, what inspired you to join Riverflex?
 And what has been your experience with being part of the network so far?